 You may think regular dental teeth cleaning is an expense you don’t need.
 But it’s worth it to prevent serious dental issues like gingivitis and periodontitis.
 In most cases, teeth cleaning is also covered by insurance so you don’t need to pay anything out of pocket.

-In this article, we give you a quick overview of what dental deep cleaning is, what to expect from a deep cleaning session, and how much does it cost to get teeth cleaned at a dentist in Houston.
+In this article, we give you a quick overview of deep teeth cleaning, what to expect from a deep cleaning session, and how much does it cost to get teeth cleaned at a dentist in Houston.

 What is Deep Cleaning?